osxmidi/LinVst/README.md

 Makefile-embed6432 and Makefile-noembed6432 build a LinVst version that autodetects and automatically runs both 64 bit vst's and 32 bit vst's.

 Makefile-embed6432 and Makefile-embed are for the daw embedded window option.

+Makefile-embed6432-drag is for a drag and drop embedded window version.

 Makefile-noembed6432 and Makefile-noembed are for a standalone window version that can be useful for some daw's.